Exploiting the iPhone 4, Part 6: Post-boot Paradise

 Imagine you have a compass.

-You and I are going to play a game.
-You are standing on a plane, and in front of you is a ball.
+Let’s play a game together.
+You’re standing on a plane, and in front of you is a ball.

 Incrementally replacing axle’s initrd (Draft)

 When a computer starts up, before the operating system can display applications, menus, and wallpapers, the operating system needs to first perform a complex initialization sequence.
 This sequence serves to get both the underlying hardware, and the operating system’s own software components, ready for further use.

 While the full details of this sequence are out of the scope of this blog post, here’s a rough rundown of what this might look like: